jmarcosdias/awesome/README.md

 ## Testing

-The test approach was to validate in different browsers and devices, navigating, scrolling, clicking in every link, zooming in and out in the Cobh map and changing the size of the viewport, to make sure the website is working and looking good in every situation.
+The test approach consisted of validating on different browsers and devices, navigating, scrolling, clicking in every link, zooming in and out in the map that is in the Get Here page and changing the size of the viewport, to make sure the website is working and looking good in every situation.

+For a detailed visual example of the tests performed in different devices, please take a look at the Mobile Phone section.

 ### Laptop